uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 The authentication credentials works only for a special server-to-server API and is not connected to any user on the hub or peripheral server.
 The new server-to-server API is required as the existing API is tied to the organization of the calling user.
 The new API should work organization independent.

 The Peripheral Server may already be configured.
-When restarted with this additional configuration, it configures the Hub configuration and setup the credentials that the Hub can connect and finish the configuration.
+It should be possible to import this additional configuration which should than configure the Hub connection and setup the credentials.

-We may want to provide the possibility to generate a full peripheral configuration which makes it possible to setup the peripheral server from scratch including the Hub configuration (similar to the proxy configuration).

 After the peripheral server is setup and the Hub can connect via the server-to-server API, the final configuration can be triggered by the Hub.
 This include: